United Nations Fast Facts

 The main bodies of the UN are: the General Assembly, the Security Council, the Economic and Social Council, the Trusteeship Council, the International Court of Justice and the Secretariat.

-The Secretary-General is the head of the Secretariat, which carries out the work of the UN as directed by the General Assembly, the Security Council and other UN bodies.
+The secretary-general is the head of the Secretariat, which carries out the work of the UN as directed by the General Assembly, the Security Council and other UN bodies.

-The Secretary-General is the head of the Secretariat, which carries out the work of the UN as directed by the General Assembly, the Security Council and other UN bodies.
+The secretary-general is the head of the Secretariat, which carries out the work of the UN as directed by the General Assembly, the Security Council and other UN bodies.

-The Secretary-General is "appointed by the General Assembly on the recommendation of the Security Council."
+The secretary-general is "appointed by the General Assembly on the recommendation of the Security Council."

-The Secretary-General serves a five-year term, which is renewable.
+The secretary-general serves a five-year term, which is renewable.

-Ban Ki-Moon is the eighth Secretary-General of the United Nations.
-He is from South Korea.
+Antonio Guterres is the secretary-general of the United Nations.
+He is from Portugal.
+His term began on January 1, 2017.

 General Assembly: